Kaleidoscope Skin Cancer Clinic is dedicated to exceptional skin cancer screening, treatment, and prevention, and it’s now open in Bundaberg.

 Kaleidoscope Skin Cancer Clinic managing director and Dr Blair’s wife, Larine Statham-Blair, said the new clinic on Barolin Street was a renovated Queenslander that had a deep history in Bundaberg, which they captured by collecting old bricks and a sarsaparilla bottle that is now proudly on display within the clinic.

 Kaleidoscope Skin Cancer Clinic is a mixed billing clinic, offering concessional rates to concession card holders and children.
 To find out more click here.

-- Earlier report: Construction starts on Kaleidoscope Skin Clinic
+- Other stories: Construction starts on Kaleidoscope Skin Clinic